 Lee Davis Personally

-Life experiences have equipped Lee in many special ways to understand how and why women must learn to mobilize their inner resources for self-fulfillment through effective coping skills, healthy relationships, and creative development.
+Life experiences have equipped Lee in many special ways to understand how and why women must learn to mobilize their inner resources through effective coping skills, healthy relationships, and creative development.
 Although her academic experience has taught her a lot about human nature, her personal experiences have taught her about life.

 As a child, abandoned by her parents, life on the city streets and in the foster care system, then a dysfunctional, abusive foster home where she was abused on a regular, often daily basis, left Lee feeling totally alone in the world.